 - 1. One (1) day per month for each month employed during the first five (5) years of continuous employment. - 2.
-One and one quarter (1.25) days for each month employed during the sixth through the tenth (6-10) years of continuous employment. - 3.
-One and one half (1.5) days for each month employed during the eleventh through the fifteenth (11-15) years of continuous employment. - 4.
+Beginning with the first month following your fifth (5th) anniversary, Oone and one quarter (1.25) days for each month employed during the sixth through the tenth (6-10) years of continuous employment. - 3.
+Beginning with the first month following your tenth (10th) anniversary, Oone and one half (1.5) days for each month employed during the eleventh through the fifteenth (11-15) years of continuous employment. - 4.
+Beginning with the first month following your fifteenth (15th) anniversary.
 One and three quarter (1.75) days for each month employed during the sixteenth through the twentieth (16-20) years of continuous employment. - 5.
-Two (2) days for each month employed during the twenty-first through twenty-fifth (21-25) years of continuous employment. - 6.
-Two and one quarter (2.25) days for each month employed during the twenty-sixth (26+) and succeeding years of continuous employment.
+Beginning with the first month following your twentieth (20th) anniversary, Ttwo (2) days for each month employed during the twenty-first through twenty-fifth (21-25) years of continuous employment. - 6.
+Beginning with the first month following your twenty-fifth (25th) anniversary, Two and one quarter (2.25) days for each month employed during the twenty-sixth (26+) and succeeding years of continuous employment.

-An employee who changes from a 10-month or an 11-month to a 12-month schedule shall begin to accrue annual leave based on the date he/she commenced continuous employment as a regular employee.
+An employee who changes from a 10-month or an 11-month to a 12-month schedule shall begin to accrue annual leave based on the date he/shethey commenced continuous employment as a regular employee.
 This includes time worked as a 10, 11, or 12-month regular employee in both benefits-eligible and non-benefits-eligible positions.

-With the approval of the Director of Human Resources/Designee and the Superintendent/Designee, an employee's annual accrual rate may be negotiated at a rate other than the rate determined by years of service and/or an employee may be granted a negotiated amount of additional annual leave.
+With the approval of the Director of Human Resources/Designee and the_SSuperintendent/Designee, an employee's annual accrual rate may be negotiated at a rate other than the rate determined by years of service and/or an employee may be granted a negotiated amount of additional annual leave.

-C. Accumulation Maximum Cap
+C. Accumulation Maximum Cap-